vasveena/amazon-msk-ttt-workshop/docs/day2/part3/3_monitoring/exercise.md

 ## **Monitoring MirrorMaker 2 on Kafka Connect**

-Download the monitoring setup script from s3 and make it executable by running the following command on Cloud9 terminal
+Using same bash, download the monitoring setup script from s3 and make it executable by running the following command on Cloud9 terminal

 ```
 aws s3 cp s3://aws-streaming-artifacts/msk-lab-resources/setup-monitoring.sh /home/ec2-user/environment && chmod +x setup-monitoring.sh